Kazakh Khanate: Shygai Khan (1580–1582)

-The ninth Khan of the Kazakh Khanate ruled between 1580 and 1582.

 After the death of Haqnazar khan, Shygai, the grandson of Zhanibek khan, the son of Zhadik sultan, became khan in 1580–1582.
 Although he was eighty years old at the time, he was an influential khan among the Kazakhs.
 Little is known about his life.
 Chygai khan continued the direction of foreign policy of the Kazakh Khanate, followed by Haknazar khan.
 He rationally used the conflicts between Shaibani's heirs to strengthen the Kazakh state.

 In 1582, Bukhara khan Abdullah, Kazakh khan Shygai and his son Tauekel sultan joined forces and organized the Ulytau campaign against the ruler of Tashkent Baba sultan.
-Baba Sultan was defeated and fled to the Desht-Kipchak steppe, Uzbek and Kazakh troops chased Baba Sultan to Sarysu and Ulytau.
-Chygai Khan died during that campaign.
-On his way back to Turkestan, Baba Sultan was killed by Sultan Tauekel and brought to Abdullah.
-Satisfied with the elimination of the enemy, Abdullah Khan presented Risk to the province of Afrikent in the Samarkand region.
+Baba Sultan was defeated and fled to the Dullah Khan presented Risk to the province of Afrikent in the Samarkand region.

 Tauekel Khan (1582–1598)

 Tauekel Khan expanded control of the Kazakh Khanate over Tashkent, Fergana, Andijan, and Samarkand.
 In 1598, Kazakh forces approached Bukhara and besieged it for 12 days, but afterwards the Bukharan leader Pir-Muhammad and reinforcements under the command of his brother Baki-Muhammad pushed back the Kazakhs.
 In that battle, Tauekel Khan was wounded and died during the retreat back to Tashkent.